ayush-usf/Kaggle-Airline-Data-Analysis/obtaining.md

 - #### The Global Airport Database dataset

-    kept in local storage unless uploaded to the cloud.

     The auxillary dataset was downloaded from <a target="_blank" href="https://www.partow.net/miscellaneous/airportdatabase/">The Global Airport Database</a> by Partow.

 <br>